-Our Board of Directors currently has thirteen (13) members, including H. Edward Hanway, our independent chairman, and Daniel S. Glaser, our President and Chief Executive Officer.
+Our Board of Directors currently has fourteen (14) members, including H. Edward Hanway, our Independent Chair, and Daniel S. Glaser, our President and Chief Executive Officer.
+In accordance with the mandatory retirement provisions in our Governance Guidelines, the Board has determined that Marc Oken will not stand for re-election at the May 2022 annual meeting.
 Mr. Glaser is the only member of management who serves as a director.
 As described in more detail under "Board of Directors and Committees," our Board maintains an Audit Committee, a Compensation Committee, a Directors and Governance Committee, a Finance Committee, an ESG Committee and an Executive Committee.